1. How often should my clock be oiled?

 12. When can you come to my home (or office)?

 As soon as I can!
-House calls are done weekdays and weekends, anytime from mid-morning to early evening…subject to my (and your) availability, and at a time that is convenient to both of us.
-In most cases, your appointment will be scheduled for a day and time that is good for you, but I can often come the same week of your request, and sometimes, the very same day.
+House calls are currently done on Fridays, anytime from mid-morning to early afternoon, subject to my (and your) availability, and at a time that is convenient to both of us.

 13. Sunday appointments are available.